laajila/JavaTrackExercism/bowling/README.md

 ## Source

-The BowlingGame Game Kata at but UncleBob [http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata)
+The Bowling Game Kata at but UncleBob [http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata](http://butunclebob.com/ArticleS.UncleBob.TheBowlingGameKata)

 ## Submitting Incomplete Solutions
 It's possible to submit an incomplete solution so you can see how others have